Step-by-Step Guide: Creating a Database in Notion for Efficient Data Management

 Step 5: Customize Your Database

-• Relations and Rollups: Notion allows you to establish relationships between multiple databases and perform calculations on related data using rollup properties.
+• Relations and Rollups: Connect multiple databases through relationships and perform calculations on related entries with rollup properties.

 Step 6: Collaborate and Share Your Database